finos/symphony-bdk-java/docs/datafeed.md

 The datafeed loop is a service used for handling the [_Real Time Events_](https://docs.developers.symphony.com/building-bots-on-symphony/datafeed/real-time-events).
-When a user makes an interaction within the IM, MIM or Room chat like sending a message, joining or leaving a room chat..., when a connection request is sent, when a wall post is published or when a user replies an Symphony element, an event will be sent to the datafeed.
+When a user makes an interaction within the IM, MIM or Room chat like sending a message, joining or leaving a room chat..., when a connection request is sent, when a wall post is published or when a user replies to a Symphony element, an event will be sent to the datafeed.
 The bot can create a datafeed, list all created datafeeds or retrieve all the Real Time Events within a datafeed through datafeed API.
-The datafeed loop is a core service built on top of the Datafeed API and provide a dedicated contract to bot developers to work with datafeed.
+The datafeed loop is a core service built on top of the Datafeed API and provides a dedicated contract to bot developers to work with datafeed.

 For more advanced interactions between users and bots, you can also read [Activity API](./activity-api.md).